Writing Advice

-Some advice on writing for the magazine and for book projects
+Advice for writing for the Freedom Magazine and book projects

 What we don’t like:

-• When texts are unedited, illogically structured or have a lot of unnecessary phrases and we have to go to great lengths to repair, edit and add proper structure to the text.
+• When texts are unedited, illogically structured or have a lot of unnecessary phrases.

-• Texts that are too long or off-topic and take our time only to discover that they are unsuitable.
+• Texts that are too long or off-topic.

-• When people add fancy stuff to their writing, e.g. lots of underlining, cursive, bold and CAPITALS.
+• Fancy stuff, such as lots of underlining, cursive, bold and CAPITALS.
 Please use these as little as possible.
-Excessive use makes the text look untidy and unprofessional and requires extra editing.
+Excessive use gives the text an untidy and unprofessional look.

-• Double spaces between words or unnecessary gaps before and after interpunctuation (no gaps are needed before exclamation marks, full stops, commas and after/before opening/ending quotation marks and brackets).
+• Double spaces between words or unnecessary gaps before and after interpunctuation (no gaps are needed before exclamation marks, full stops, commas and after or before opening or ending quotation marks and brackets).

-• Please don’t switch tenses (past/present) within the same text, unless it’s intended and you know exactly what you’re doing.
+• Alternating tenses (past/present) within the same text.
+Don’t do it unless it’s intended and you know exactly what you’re doing.

-• Footnotes are sometimes necessary, but please keep them at a minimum, especially hyperlinks.
+• Tons of footnotes.
+Please keep footnotes at a minimum, especially hyperlinks.
 Remember, people are reading on paper, not on a screen.

 What we like:

-• A working title and the author’s name as well as email or address above the text.
-The title and author name also in the file name.
+• A working title and the author’s name as well as an email or address above the text.
+Title and author name also in the file name.

-• Writing that has been carefully edited, has a logical structure and clear sentences that are easy to read and understand.
+• Writing that has been carefully edited with a logical structure and clear sentences that are easy to read and understand.

 • Clean writing that is well arranged, as if prepared for publishing.